 In March 1996, Saab announced that it was looking at developing a passenger/cargo combi version to boost flagging sales.
 Two basic combi configurations would be offered with 39 seats and 16.4m³ freight, or 16 passengers and a 29.6m³ aft cargo compartment.
 The redesign would require no additional strengthening of the Saab 2000’s floor, and the combi could use the existing rear fuselage cargo door.

 The issues led Deutsche BA (DI) to suspend further deliveries.
-DI would hold two 2000s on order until Saab came up with adequate improvements.
+DI would hold two 2000s on order until Saab developed adequate improvements.
 The problems were eventually resolved, and Deutsche BA later received their final two examples.

 Sales of the 2000 remained slow, so Saab took the type on a three-week sales tour of the United States.
 But it would be an airliner closer to home that would finally end the two-year order drought.
 SAS Commuter (SK) placed a firm order for four examples with options on a further two in August 1996.
 Deliveries commenced in February 1997, and SK put the type to use on its Swedish and Finnish routes from Arlanda, Tampere, Turku and Vaasa.